LuluBenedict/Pet-Care-System/README.md

 Objective:

-To familiarize with the Django development environment, project structure, applications and URL configurations.
+To familiarize with the Django development environment, project structure, applications and URL configurations To implement models and perform database configurations

 What was done: